Recorder

 Production Support

-A massive thank you to our existing partners for their technical, financial and casting support in this project.
-Thanks to Arts Council England, we were able to finalise the script and complete first-draft soundtrack.
+And, as always, massive thank yous to our existing partners for their technical, financial and casting support.
+Courtesy of Arts Council England, we were able to finalise the script and complete a first-draft soundtrack.
 London’s Royal College of Music was integral in casting for all players through their alumni network, and both the Rathbone Society and Studio Falkland Lodge provided our recording and sound editing needs.

 As Recorder moves into full production, we’re keen to engage individuals with expertise and interests in Executive Producing, fundraising support and community engagement.
 If this is you, please get in touch!